Chair Michael Brennan spoke at a Tax and Transfer Policy Institute / Business Council of Australia workshop on 22 September 2021.

 At its simplest, investment leads to more capital; and a higher capital to labour ratio tends to mean more output per worker (or value added per hour worked) – which is the very definition of labour productivity.

-At a high level, we often we think of it as though the investment and the capital deepening directly cause the increased productivity.
+At a high level, we often think of it as though the investment and the capital deepening directly cause the increased productivity.
 Which can be taken to imply that we need to ‘just add capital’ to generate labour productivity.

 It’s a stylised version of reality and it has its uses.
 It is the underpinning of the Solow Growth Model and it’s the way CGE models generate increased output from some external change that boosts capital investment – like a tax change or a rise in FDI (foreign direct investment).